SoftwareAG/webmethods-api-gateway/docs/articles/operations/API Gateway migration steps - Simplified/Migrating API Gateway cluster using Direct mode/README.md

 _$> migrate.bat  apigateway  -srcDir  C:\\installations\\source  -instanceName  default  -newInstanceName default_

-#### List of configurations
+#### File system configurations

-Please make sure that running IS configurations migration take care of the following items.
-If any of them is missed out, migrate them manually.
-For a detailed list of configurations that are not part of the datastore data, please refer *Backup and Restore* section under *Data Management* chapter in the *API Gateway Configuration Guide*.
+The following configurations are persisted in file system and some of them are covered using IS migration.
+Please verify the correctness of these configurations in the target environment once the above migration procedures are executed.
+Configurations changes done in elasticsearch.yml, kibana.yml etc are not covered using the migration procedure, can be migrated manually.

-> **Note**: Most of the configurations can be configured using externalized configurations.
+> **Note**: Most of the configurations can also be configured using externalized configurations.
 For information on externalization,  refer **[this](https://tech.forums.softwareag.com/t/starting-api-gateway-using-externalized-configurations/237312)** tech community article.

 The configurations are listed below.

-##### File system configurations

 | Configuration                      | File name                                                    | File location                                                |
 | ---------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |